Microsoft/azure-docs.pt-pt/articles/azure-arc/servers/agent-overview.md

 ## <a name="next-steps"></a>Passos seguintes

-Para começar a avaliar os servidores ativados do Azure Arc (pré-visualização), siga o artigo [Ligue as máquinas híbridas ao Azure a partir do portal Azure](onboard-portal.md).
+Para começar a avaliar os servidores ativados do Azure Arc, siga o artigo [Ligue as máquinas híbridas ao Azure a partir do portal Azure](onboard-portal.md).